chaisemartinPackages/did_had/README.md

 ## Short description

-Estimates the effect of a treatment on an outcome in a heterogeneous adoption design with quasi stayers (see de Chaisemartin and D'Haultfoeuille (2024)).
+Estimates the effect of a treatment on an outcome in a heterogeneous adoption design with no stayers but some quasi stayers (see de Chaisemartin and D'Haultfoeuille (2024)).

 ## Vignettes